 James C. Greenwood, President and CEO, Biotechnology Innovation Organization (BIO)

 The public has always had a love-hate relationship with biopharmaceutical companies, dating back to the late 1800s.
-But even in the current public debate on drug pricing, Jim is committed to change the conversation on price to a conversation about value and about the problem of patient out-of-pocket costs.
-“We are in a race now between the science and the policy makers who put pressure on drug pricing.
+But even in the current public debate on drug pricing, James (Jim) is committed to change the conversation on the price to a conversation about the value and about the problem of patient out-of-pocket costs.
+“We are in a race now between the science and the policymakers who put pressure on drug pricing.
 I believe that science will get us to a place, where it delivers revolutionary value for patients and for their loved ones.
 We can’t let bad public policy get in the way of the incredible promise of tomorrow’s breakthroughs.
 Patients with incurable diseases are counting on us, and we won’t let them down.”I believe that #science will get us to a place, where it delivers revolutionary #value for patients and for their loved ones says @jimgreenwood @IAmBiotech.
 Click To Tweet

 The Pharma Balancing Act